-NHS England is the largest designated body under the Responsible Officers Regulations.
+NHS England is the largest designated body under the Responsible Officer Regulations.
 It has a prescribed connection to approximately 45,000 primary care medical performers as well as a number of responsible officers, employed doctors and a small number of secondary care locum doctors.
-The means by which a doctor may have a prescribed connection to NHS England are described in detail in the NHS England published document 'Prescribed Connections to NHS England', and illustrated in Figure 1.
+The means by which a doctor may have a prescribed connection to NHS England are described in detail in the NHS England published document 'Prescribed Connections to NHS England'.